symbol/symbol-docs/source/concepts/aggregate-transaction.rst

 Paying for others fees
 ======================

-Alice sends 10 € to Bob using a payment app.
+Alice sends 10 € to Bob using an app to make payments.
 But she doesn’t have any XEM to pay the blockchain transaction fee.

 By creating an aggregate bonded transaction, she can convert USD to XEM to pay the fee.
 Now Alice and Bob can use NEM blockchain without ever having to buy or hold XEM.